 Assignments and quizzes can be quickly assembled using the Physics LE Question Bank and then made accessible to students online.
-Students create their own online account using a Physics LE Access Code.
+Students create their own online account using a Physics LE Access Code (accessible from any computer).

 Students receive immediate feedback when solving a problem, with their answers automatically evaluated.
 Student scores are recorded automatically in the Physics LE gradebook.

 Problems employ randomized values assuring each student receives a unique version of the problem.

 Physics Fundamentals eTextbook by Vincent Coletta (960 pages) is included in the Physics LE environment.